-YouTube has recently updated their “Harmful or Dangerous Content Policy” and it includes “Showing users how to bypass secure computer systems or steal credentials and personal data.“
+YouTube has recently updated its “Harmful or Dangerous Content Policy” and it includes “Showing users how to bypass secure computer systems or steal credentials and personal data.“

-When you train people in cyber security, you obviously have to show how to bypass secure computer systems or steal credentials and personal data in order to protect computer systems against it.
+When you train people in cybersecurity, you have to show how to bypass secure computer systems or steal credentials and personal data to protect computer systems against it.

 YouTube even says: “Please note this is not a complete list.”